Which message types are taking the longest to process?

 OrderBilled events to 0.2 seconds.

 As the processing time for one message type goes down, the overall endpoint processing time goes down.
 When that happens, just as with Sales, the throughput goes up.
-It should hover close to 20 messages per second, and that throughput is divided roughly 50/50 between the two message types.
+It should hover close to 20 messages per second, and that throughput is divided about equally between the two message types.
 This is because for every

 OrderBilled event in the input queue, there is also an